-Besides the already explained influencers feed, mycotoxins and coccidia, also other predisposing factors must be mentioned.
-In general, any factor which induces stress in the animals disrupts the balance of the intestinal flora.
-The resulting suppression of the immune system contributes to the risk of necrotic enteritis (Tsiouris, 2016).
-These factors include:
+Any factor which induces stress in the animals disrupts the balance of the intestinal flora.
+The resulting suppression of the immune system contributes to the risk of Necrotic Enteritis (Tsiouris, 2016).

+Bacteria

-Bacteria: Shivaramaiah and coworkers (2011) investigated a neonatal Salmonella typhimurium infection as a predisposing factor for NE.
+Shivaramaiah and coworkers (2011) investigated a neonatal Salmonella typhimurium infection as a predisposing factor for NE.
 The early infection causes significant damage to the gut (Porter et al., 1998) Additionally, Hassan et al. (1994) showed that the challenge with Salmonella typhimurium negatively impacted the development of lymphocytes which might also promote a colonization of Clostridium perfringens.

+Viruses

-Viruses: Infectious Bursal Disease is known to increase the severity of infections with salmonella, staphylococci, but also clostridia.
+Infectious Bursal Disease is known to increase the severity of infections with salmonella, staphylococci, but also clostridia.
 Another clostridia-promoting viral disease is Marek's Disease.

+Stress:

-Stress: The intestinal tract is particularly sensitive to any type of stress.
+The intestinal tract is particularly sensitive to any type of stress.
 This stress can be caused by e.g. too high temperatures, high stocking densities, an abrupt change of feed.